aaronspring/test_website/index.md

 - whether overfitting has been avoided
 - tbd

-(Still under discussion) Based on these criteria, there will be a peer-review grade from bad (-1) towards brilliant (+1)
+(Still under discussion) Based on these criteria, there will be a peer-review grade from bad (-1) towards brilliant (+1).

 ### Final

-The top submissions on the combined RPSS and Peer-review score will determine the prizes.
+The top three submissions based on the combined RPSS and expert peer-review score will receive prizes.
 (Still under discussion whether the scores are averaged or ranked and the two ranks averaged.)

 ## Rules